 Grey College Trust

-Grey College Trust exists to support both Clubs/Societies and individuals.
+Grey College Trust exists to support both Clubs/Societies and individual members of the College Community.
 For Clubs and Societies, the Trust can provide assistance towards developments which cannot otherwise be funded from Government or University sources.
-For individuals, support may be towards: helping a current member (Undergraduate or Postgraduate) undertake an expedition, activity or visit of a generally educational or cultural nature; or it may be to provide Hardship assistance with their residence and tuition costs at Durham, provided that they are not eligible for centrally provided (State) funding.
-It must be stressed that, for an individual application, the applicant must be the beneficiary: the Trust cannot consider requests from students taking part in sponsored charitable events.
+For individuals, support may be towards: helping a current member (Undergraduate or Postgraduate) undertake an expedition, activity or visit of a generally educational or cultural nature; or it may be to provide Hardship assistance with subsistence costs at Durham, provided that they are not eligible for centrally provided (State) funding.

 The objectives of the Grey College Trust are:

 - The improvement of the site of the College and its buildings, grounds, fixed and other assets.

 - The provision (or where appropriate, the replacement or repair) of plant, equipment, furniture and other chattels on the provision of amenities or services for the benefit of the College and its Members.

 - The assistance of any Club or Society, the membership of which is at the time substantially confined to the Membership of the College.